-Charlotte Figi’s seizures started at just three-months-old and got progressively worse.
+Charlotte Figi began having seizures at just three-months-old and got progressively worse.
 At two-years-old she was diagnosed with Dravet’s Syndrome and she was having so many seizures it was affecting her cognitive development.

-Over the years, the Figis family tried everything in an attempt to not just treat her, but alleviate the seizures.
+Over the years, the Figis family tried everything in an attempt to treat her andt alleviate the seizures.
 They followed everything from drugs to diets, going to special children’s hospitals and consulting epileptic specialists.
 Some offered mild or temporary relief, but the seizures always returned.

-Another two years went by and Charlotte was having up to 300 seizures a week and was losing the ability to walk, talk and eat.
+Another two years went by and Charlotte was having up to 300 seizures a week, losing the ability to walk, talk and eat.
 It was at this point that her parents, Matt and Paige, while urgently looking for alternatives, found a video of a young boy with the same condition who’d been successfully treated with medical marijuana.

 After receiving the required recommendation from two doctors, Paige found a strain of marijuana high in CBD and low in THC and had a friend extract the oil.
-After having it tested at a lab, she nervously she gave Charlotte a small dose of non-psychoactive, plant extracted CBD oil.
-Incredibly it worked.
+After having it tested at a lab, she nervously gave Charlotte a small dose of non-psychoactive, plant extracted CBD oil.
+Incredibly the CBD epilepsy treatment worked.
 The seizures stopped.

-And this was only the start of the amazing story.
-Following the successful trial, the Figis discovered the Stanley brothers, a Colorado-based family growing cannabis high in CBD and willing to make it available for Charlotte.
-In fact, they renamed this particular strain of medical marijuana Charlotte’s Web.
+Following the successful trial, the Figis discovered the Stanley brothers, a Colorado-based family growing cannabis high in CBD and willing to make it available for Charlotte to further her CBD healing.
+They renamed this particular strain of medical marijuana Charlotte’s Web.